Quick Summary

 Ready to start sending your customer delivery notifications?

-SmartRoutes delivery management system allows you to send both email and text delivery notification directly from your account.
+SmartRoutes delivery management system gives you built‑in delivery notification software, allowing you to send both email and SMS delivery notifications directly from your account.
 Once you plan a route and attach either an email and/or a phone number for your customer, you simply need to put in your notification template and your work is done.

 The system will send the ETA for each delivery to a customer complete with any other relevant order details you select.